 Most urothelial cancers have high levels of a protein called Nectin-4.
-Enfortumab vedotin (ASG-22CE) is an investigational drug designed to treat cancers containing this protein.
+Enfortumab vedotin (ASG-22CE) is a drug designed to treat cancers containing this protein.
 Enfortumab vedotin is composed of an antibody that targets Nectin-4, attached to an anticancer drug that can kill cancer cells containing this protein.

 In this study, researchers are assessing the safety and preliminary effectiveness of giving enfortumab vedotin in combination with “immune checkpoint blockade,” a form of immunotherapy which boosts the power of the immune system to find and kill cancer cells.
 Patients will receive enfortumab vedotin with either pembrolizumab or atezolizumab.
 These immunotherapy drugs are both used to treat urothelial cancers, but in some patients the cancer continues to grow.
 It is hoped that combining immune checkpoint blockade with enfortumab vedotin will be more effective than immunotherapy alone.